popolee0513/Data-Engineering-Note/README.md

 - pyspark
   - overview
-    - Spark包含1個driver和若干個exexutor（在各個節點上）(master-slave architecture, the master is the driver, and slaves are the executors)
+    - Spark includes driver and multiple workers（on different node）(master-slave architecture, the master is the driver, and slaves are the executors)
-    - Spark clusters(often contain multiple computers that behave as executors) are managed by a `master`.
-A driver that wants to execute a Spark job will send the job to the master, which in turn will divide the work among the cluster's executors.
-If any executor fails and becomes offline for any reason, the master will reassign the task to another executor.
+    - Spark clusters(often contain multiple computers) are managed by a `master`.
+A driver that wants to execute a Spark job will send the job to the master, which in turn will divide the work among the cluster's workers.
+If any worker fails and becomes offline for any reason, the master will reassign the task to another worker.

      <img src="https://github.com/popolee0513/Data-engineering-Note/blob/main/PIC/spark_structure.png" width="500" height="300"/>